uio-bmi/compairr/README.md

 distinct, and that the abundance of each sequence is indicated in the `duplicate_count` field in the input file.
 Duplicated sequences, i.e. identical sequences (with the same V and J genes) within the same repertoire, may lead to unexpected results.
+CompAIRR will warn if it detects duplicates.
+Duplicates may be merged with the `--deduplicate` command.

 The similar sequences of each repertoire in each set are found by comparing the sequences and their V and J genes.
 The duplicate count